 Because the voids in the mattress are mostly filled with gel, gel-infused memory foam is the densest of all three types.
 It would also feel the most firm because of the density.

-Considering the properties of the gel-infused memory foam, it is recommended for
+Considering the properties of the gel-infused memory foam, it is recommended for people who:

-- hot sleepers
+- sleep hot

-- stomach sleepers
+- sleep on their stomach

-- back sleepers
+- sleep on their back

 - people weighing more than 100 kg